rwxrob/zet/20211006152449/README.md

 Each badge is composed of meta data and layered requirements separated into distinct YAML documents within a single file separated by the standard YAML document separator (`---`) for all but the first (meta data) section.

-However, unlike YAML the meta data first section must not contain any blank or commented lines and must not begin with the YAML separator and the first line must be the `ocms` meta data property (ex:
+However, unlike YAML the meta data first section must not contain any blank or commented lines and must not begin with the YAML separator and the first line must be the `ocms` meta data property (ex: `ocms: v1`.
-`ocms: v1`.
 This allows applications to quickly determine the state of the credential specification without necessarily downloading the entire file which allows OCMS registries and discovery tools to automate updates regularly.

-The file is named after the base portion of its URL followed by an optional version and language identifier and mandatory `.yaml` suffix (ex: `unix-fr.yaml`, `unix-v1.1.34-fr.yaml`).
-English is the primary language for all OCMS credentials and is therefore assumed if no language identifier is included in the file name (ex: `unix.yaml`).
-See the `lang` and `version` meta data definitions below for more.

 The first YAML document within the file (`.[0]`) contains the following meta data: